goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 *state*.
 When one or more of an object's attributes are modified, the object is said to have *changed its state*.

-Special kinds of web-editable object attributes in Zope are sometimes referred to as *Properties*.

 Methods
 -------